top of page

 Persistent pain

-Dr. Lamikkin Konstantin adheres to the highest standards in order to minimize the possible risks of the surgery.
-Possible risks include:
+Dr. Lamykin Konstantin adheres to the highest standards in order to minimize the possible risks of the surgery.
+Possible risks include

-It is important to note that Dr. Lemikin performs a thorough evaluation before each surgery, using advanced technologies and an experienced professional team, to ensure optimal results.
+It is important to note that Dr. Lamykin performs a thorough evaluation before each surgery, using advanced technologies and an experienced professional team, to ensure optimal results.

 bottom of page